 Does SS-31 peptide build muscle?

-No. SS-31 is not a hypertrophy peptide.
-It does not raise IGF-1, testosterone, or growth hormone.
-It targets mitochondria, which may indirectly support training capacity and recovery, but does not build muscle directly.
-For muscle-building peptides, see our CJC-1295 and ipamorelin benefits guide.
+No. SS-31 will not put new muscle on your frame.
+It does not raise testosterone, IGF-1, or growth hormone.
+It targets the mitochondria, the tiny power plants inside your muscle cells, which can support better endurance and faster recovery but does not directly grow tissue.
+For peptides that drive hypertrophy, see our CJC-1295 and ipamorelin benefits guide.

 What is the typical SS-31 dosage for bodybuilding?

-Research users typically dose 5 to 10 mg per day subcutaneously, morning, for 4 to 8 week cycles with 4+ weeks off between cycles.
-Reconstitute a 50 mg vial with 2 mL bacteriostatic water to get 25 mg/mL and draw 0.2 to 0.4 mL per dose.
-No human bodybuilding efficacy data exists; these numbers are extrapolated from clinical trials.
-Use the peptide reconstitution calculator for exact math.
+Most research users dose 5 to 10 mg per day under the skin, in the morning, for 4 to 8 week cycles with at least 4 weeks off in between.
+Mix a 50 mg vial with 2 mL of bacteriostatic water to get 25 mg per mL, then draw 0.2 mL for a 5 mg shot or 0.4 mL for 10 mg.
+No human bodybuilding trial has confirmed these numbers.
+Use the peptide reconstitution calculator to double-check the math.

 Is SS-31 the same as elamipretide or Bendavia?

-Yes.
-SS-31 is the lab designation.
-Elamipretide is the INN used in clinical trials.
+Yes, all three names refer to the same molecule: a 4-amino-acid peptide (D-Arg-dimethylTyr-Lys-Phe).
+SS-31 is the original lab name from Weill Cornell.
+Elamipretide is the clinical-trial name.
 Bendavia was Stealth Biotherapeutics' brand name.
-All three refer to the same tetrapeptide: D-Arg-dimethylTyr-Lys-Phe.
-It is not FDA-approved for any indication as of 2026.
-See our peptide safety guide for broader context.
+None of the three names is FDA-approved for any indication as of 2026.
+For broader context, see our peptide safety guide.

 Is SS-31 safe?